-You can exclude certain urls from Cloudflare's caching by using a feature called Page Rules.
-You can get to Page Rules by going to: settings->Page Rules.
+You can exclude certain URLs from Cloudflare's caching by using the Page Rules app in the Cloudflare dashboard.

 The first step to using Page Rules is to define a pattern that defines when the rule is triggered.
 These patterns can be simple, such as a single URL, or complicated including multiple wildcards.
 Imagine you have a content management system with a single administrative URL: